Asadhjafri/Todo--List/README.md

 # What I Learned
 EJS and Templating
-Refactor code by exportinf modules
+Refactor code by exporting and importing modules